bio2kg/bio2kg-etl/README.md

 * Instructions to enable the **faceted browser** and **full text search** via the admin UI: http://vos.openlinksw.com/owiki/wiki/VOS/VirtFacetBrowserInstallConfig

-## Deploy the RMLStreamer on DSRI
+### Start the RMLStreamer on DSRI

-Add or update the template in the `bio2kg` project:
+Add or update the template in the `bio2kg` project on the DSRI:

 ```bash
 oc apply -f https://raw.githubusercontent.com/vemonet/flink-on-openshift/master/template-flink-dsri.yml